marcysutton/empathy-driven-development/README.md

 - PEOPLE, who are diverse creatures.
 - 15% of the population has some kind of disability. http://www.who.int/disabilities/world_report/2011/report/en/
-- Don't leave people behind.
+- Don’t leave people behind.